Expand description

 The

-events produced by a backend do not need to be sorted or filtered, all that is needed is an unordered list of entities and theirHitData
+PointerHitsevents produced by a backend do not need to be sorted or filtered, all that is needed is an unordered list of entities and theirHitData. -

 Backends do not need to consider the

-component, though they may use it for optimization purposes.
-For example, a backend that traverses a spatial hierarchy may want to early exit if it intersects an entity that blocks lower entities from being picked.
+Pickablecomponent, though they may use it for optimization purposes.
+For example, a backend that traverses a spatial hierarchy may want to exit early if it intersects an entity that blocks lower entities from being picked.

 §Raycasting Backends

-Backends that require a ray to cast into the scene should use ray::RayMap
+Backends that require a ray to cast into the scene should use ray::RayMap.
+This

 automatically constructs rays in world space for all cameras and pointers, handling details like